 - Soy milk and “Soy Joy Crispy” bars (white chocolate, macademia, strawberry flavors) – Vegan Japanese snacks available in most supermarkets.

-Vegan Japanese sweets
+Vegan Japanese food: sweets

 - Mochi: A traditional Japanese rice cake, pounded with great strength in an act called Mochitsuki, available in many subtle flavors like sakura (cherry), ume (plum), horse chestnut and more.
 It’s a work of art – and a perfectly light vegan Japanese sweet.